mignon-p/ButterflyChain/README.md

 ## Assembly

+1. Solder the surface-mount capacitor C1 onto the back of the board.

+2. Solder the JST SM plug and receptacle to the J1 and J2 locations.
+Be sure to get the polarity right!

-4. Solder the 18 LEDs to the front of the board.
+3. Solder the 18 LEDs to the front of the board.
 The LED should be positioned so that the square pad gets one of the longer legs, not one of the shorter ones.

-5. Create the butterfly's antennae by inserting a length of bare wire into the holes on the butterfly's head.
+4. Create the butterfly's antennae by inserting a length of bare wire into the holes on the butterfly's head.
 (These two holes are represented by J3 on the schematic.)
 It's a tight fit, so friction may be enough to hold the wire in place, but you can always solder it